Building Reliable LLM Pipelines with Pydantic and LangChain

 Implementing PydanticOutputParser

-Here’s how to set up a basic structured output pipeline:
+Here’s how to set up a structured output pipeline using the traditional approach:

 from langchain_core.output_parsers import PydanticOutputParser